dancode/project/README.md

 	* A game developer can easily drop a new plugin into this folder.
 	* The module system in /core/ will recognize and load it without engine source modification.

+/source/tools/

+	* Purpose: Command-line utilities that support the development pipeline.
+	* The most important is the reflection tool.

+	/reflection_tool/

+	* A C program that parses specially commented C header files (.h) across the engine.
+	* Generates .c files containing reflection data.
+	* This data includes information about structs, their members, functions, and enums.

+	Reasoning: This pre-build step is the "magic" that enables the rest of the engine to be so powerful.
+	The generated reflection data is used by:

+	The Editor: To automatically create property editors for any reflected C struct.
+	The Serializer: To save and load component data to/from disk.
+	The Scripting System: To expose engine functions and data types to C scripts without manual binding.

 ```